talmobi/wooster/README.md

 By scoring each line, each url and each source position ( line and column ) in a variety of ways to determine if there is an error that could be parsed and then giving that error some context and giving it some makeup.

+If no error is detected or parsing fails the input will be returned as output without changes.

 # Alternatives
 Let me know.